Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: 3PL-led CBEC SCF Model and Functional Risk Formulation

-Consider an SME engaged in cross-border e-commerce that sells products via an online platform and requires 3PL-led supply chain financing.
-In this setting, the goods are managed by a third-party logistics provider during transit, and the revenue generated from eventual sales is primarily allocated to repay the loan.
-As a financial institution partnering with the 3PL, our goal is to determine an appropriate loan amount \( l \) based on both the collateral value and projected sales performance, ensuring adequate risk control while aligning financing with the SME’s revenue potential.
+Building on the operational description of the 3PL-led CBEC-SCF model, we now formulate the problem from the perspective of the financial institution.
+Consider a small- and medium-sized seller engaged in cross-border e-commerce that sells products via an online platform and requires 3PL-led supply chain financing.
+In this setting, the goods are managed by the 3PL provider during transit, and the revenue generated from eventual sales is primarily allocated to repay the loan.
+As the financial institution partnering with the 3PL, our goal is to determine an appropriate loan level \( l \) based on both the collateral value and projected sales performance, ensuring adequate risk control while aligning financing with the seller's revenue potential.

 Let $Y$ represent the random sales volume (in units) of the product over a fixed time horizon, let \( r \) denote the net unit revenue per product sold, adjusted for shipping, handling, and platform operating costs.
 The effective revenue available for loan repayment is thus \( rY \).
 We define the financial institution's loss function as